tmhub/tmhub.github.io/extensions/navigationpro/siblings.md

 # Siblings

-Siblings - is a previous and next items around single category item:
+Siblings - are the previous and next items around single category item:

 ![Siblings on the frontend](https://cldup.com/hvdEiUQwrF-3000x3000.png)